bjelline/rails-mdl-form/README.md

 ## THIS IS JUST A DRAFT, NOT A FINISHED GEM!

 This is the beginning of a port of **Rails Bootstrap Forms** to Material Design.
 Do not use!
 But help creating it!
 The rest of this README is fiction! a discription of a hoped for future state of the gem, not of what it does now!

 ## Requirements

-* Ruby 1.9+
+- Ruby 1.9+
-* Rails 4.0+
+- Rails 4.0+
-* Material Design Lite
+- Material Design Lite

 ## Installation

 Add it to your Gemfile:

-`gem 'mdl_form', :git => "git://github.com/bjelline/rails_mdl_form.git"`
+`gem 'mdl_form', :github => "bjelline/rails-mdl-form"

 Then: